 Even when compared to other law enforcement careers, detective work requires the unique ability to perform an array of complicated tasks while staying focused in the face of psychological pressures that come from dealing with victims, violent perpetrators and grizzly crime scenes.

-DetectiveEDU.org provides details on the structure of the CIDs within these agencies, and the exact steps necessary to become a detective so as to serve the communities included in their jurisdictions.
+DetectiveEDU.org provides details on the structure of the CIDs within these agencies, and the exact steps necessary to become a detective so as to serve the communities within the jurisdiction of these agencies.
 We encourage all visitors to use this free resource to prepare for a career in criminal investigations.